-First blog post.
-OMG.
-After months of putting together and testing my recipes and fine tuning recipes that I used to give out to clients I had been waiting for this day to put it all together.
-Somehow I thought it would be more serene and organised than the actual day was, but hey that’s life with a toddler, days are certainly never serene, and sometimes they can be organised if you are having a good day but things can turn topsy turvy pretty quickly.
-I had been waiting for a day for my husband to be off and us both to be free so he could help look after Master H and also take some photo’s as he is a pretty good with a camera.
+First blog post...after months of testing recipes and fine tuning recipes that I used to give out to clients I had been waiting for this day to put it all together.
+Somehow I thought it would be more serene and organised than the actual day was - but hey that’s life with a toddler - days are certainly never serene!
+Sometimes you are on top of it all but things can turn topsy turvy pretty quickly.
+I had been waiting for a day for my husband to be off and us both to be free so he could help look after Master H and also take some photos as he is a pretty handy with a camera.

 So on to the food here it goes..

-Butternut squash is one of the best plant food sources of beta-carotene, a powerful antioxidant which is converted to Vitamin A in the body.
+- Butternut squash is one of the best plant food sources of beta-carotene, a powerful antioxidant which is converted to Vitamin A in the body.
 Vitamin A is a very important nutrient for the immune system which can help ward off cold’s and ills and chills.
-In addition it can help preserve normal eyesite and is thought to protect against cancer, stroke and heart disease.
+In addition it can help preserve normal eye sight and is thought to protect against cancer, stroke and heart disease.

-I have added pumpkin seeds to the top of the quiche, pumpkin seeds are an excellent source of zinc.
+- I have added pumpkin seeds to the top of this crustless quiche, pumpkin seeds are an excellent source of zinc.
 Zinc is essential for a healthy immune system so as a whole this is a great dish to eat as we head into winter.

 25 minCook Time